ireaneus/CDI/docs/ETP/ETPS2AssignmentPt3.md

 - What did they agree with or disagree with?
 - Did they take away anything that will change their view or willingness to be involved in evangelism?

+## Chapter 4 Divine Sovereignty and Evangelism

-In the fifth and sixth chapters of Ephesians, he desires that his readers may “understand what the will of the Lord is” (5:17) and “[do] the will of God from the heart” (6:6).
+> *In the fifth and sixth chapters of Ephesians, he desires that his readers may “understand what the will of the Lord is” (5:17) and “[do] the will of God from the heart” (6:6).
 This is the will of God as Lawgiver, the will of God that man is to know and obey.
 In the same sense, Paul writes to the Thessalonians: “This is the will of God, your sanctification: that you abstain from sexual immorality” (1 Thess 4:3; cf. Mt 7:21; 12:50; Jn 7:17; 1 Jn 2:17, etc.).
 In the first chapter of Ephesians, however, Paul speaks of God’s having chosen him and his fellow Christians in Christ before the world began “according to the purpose of his will” (verse 5); he calls God’s intention to sum up all things in Christ at the end of the world “the mystery of his will” (verse 9); and he speaks of God himself as “him who works all things according to the counsel of his will” (verse 11).
 Here God’s “will” is clearly his eternal purpose for the disposal of his creatures, his will as the world’s sovereign Lord.
 This is the will that God actually fulfills in and through everything that actually happens—even man’s transgressions of his law.[8]
 Older theology distinguished the two as God’s will of precept and his will of purpose, the former being his published declaration of what man ought to do, the latter his (largely secret) decision as to what he himself will do.
 The distinction is between God’s law and his plan.
 The former tells man what he should be; the latter settles what he will be.
 Both aspects of the will of God are facts, though how they are related in the mind of God is inscrutable to us.
-This is one of the reasons why we speak of God as incomprehensible.
+This is one of the reasons why we speak of God as incomprehensible.*

 To direct this discussion, it will be helpful if you have read both the book and underlined those passages that might be helpful for student interaction.